robotology/human-sensing/README.md

-A bunch of video files for testing the code and the main source-code of CLM can be found at: https://github.com/TadasBaltrusaitis/CLM-framework
+Note: A bunch of video files for testing the code and the main source-code of CLM can be found at: https://github.com/TadasBaltrusaitis/CLM-framework